-- Official transcript from graduating high school or equivalent.
-Minimum high school GPA of 2.0. - Locally administered assessment test (this test may be taken only twice per calendar year) or official transcripts indicating completion of a baccalaureate degree. - Signed background disclosure form. - Manual dexterity test will be administered during the information and/or testing session to be completed in the required time.
+- Official high school transcript verifying graduation or equivalent.
+Minimum high school GPA of 2.0 required. - Locally administered assessment test (this test may be taken only twice per calendar year) or official transcripts indicating completion of a baccalaureate degree. - Signed waiver authorizing criminal background check. - Manual dexterity test will be administered during the information and/or testing session to be completed in the required time. - Application fee of \$20